jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Your comment might be valuable on the outside for others to see.
-The `summary` would show up when hovering over a member.
+Your comment might be valuable from the outside for others to see.
+Your `summary` would show up when hovering over a member.

 ### Comments in English